botcon02/leet/README.md

 # leet
-Some snippets of algorithms done for leetcode and other platforms in various language (primarily Java and Python3)
+Some problems/algorithm done for leetcode and other platforms in various language (primarily Java and Python3)